Purva-Golatkar/Analyze-Death-Age-Difference-of-Right-Handers-with-Left-Handers/README.md

 # Analyze-Death-Age-Difference-of-Right-Handers-with-Left-Handers
-It was a python-based internship project where I analyzed and visualized with the help of libraries in Python.
+It was a python-based internship project where I analyzed and visualized with the help of Python libraries.
+Project entitled:- Analyze Death Age Difference of Right Handers with Left Handers